toby-alpha/beach-rescue-drone/journal.md

 ![image](https://i.ibb.co/zHBKDmR1/image.png)

 Looks pretty nice.
 The packaging ended up working pretty well.
 I'm very pleased with how everything is going, and I want to be submitting by the end of the weekend so I can start ordering all the custom parts.
-I have also added a prelim BOM to the repo.

 ### Time Spent 4 Hours (13/06/25)